You’ve tried everything—so why do you still feel anxious?

 Unlearning your anxiety is significantly easier when bottlenecks are targeted in order.
 It’s significantly harder when they’re targeted out of order, due to the following factors:

-Flaky breakthroughs: When earlier bottlenecks go unaddressed, “breakthroughs” tend to be flaky.
+Flaky breakthroughs: When earlier bottlenecks go unaddressed, integration gets blocked, so “breakthroughs” tend to be flaky.

 Learned helplessness: Experience enough flaky breakthroughs and you may come to feel that lasting growth is impossible.
-Even if you didn’t have a hopelessness (#2) bottleneck before, you can learn it later.
+Even if you don’t have a hopelessness (#2) bottleneck now, you can acquire it later.

 Overwhelm: A common experience when attempting deep inner work (#6–8) while experiencing crisis (#3).